 We recognise that we are on a journey and are learning all the time.
 We are in a new phase of collecting and analysing our data and evaluations and will be working out how we can make the most of this through 2019.
 We will publish where we get to at the end of the year.

 As a responsible funder we are committed to developing more sustainable and environmentally friendly practices across all our work.
-Our approach has been influenced by the Sustaining Great Art and Culture report published by Arts Council England and Julia’s Bicycle, and the Charities and Environmental Responsibility guidance issued by the Charity Commission.
+Our approach has been influenced by the Sustaining Great Art and Culture report published by Arts Council England and Julie’s Bicycle, and the Charities and Environmental Responsibility guidance issued by the Charity Commission.
 Our staff team is committed to the following:

 - reduce consumables used in the office and recycling